chitrams/chitrams/README.md

 💬 Talk to me about statistical analyses, orchestrating analysis pipelines, and high performance computing.
 I also love chatting about open research, better software principles, research translation, and public health issues.

-✨ You can also ask me anything about baking, playing the piano, yoga, and Copperplate calligraphy.
+✨ Also talk to me about baking, playing the piano, strength training, and Copperplate calligraphy.

 📨 If you'd like to contact me, best e-mail me at my The Kids email address.